 One of those childhood dreams I wished to fulfil.

-It is such an atmospheric medieval fortress town that it inevitably attracts four millions visitors each year (well maybe not in 2020!)…
+It is such an atmospheric medieval fortress town that it inevitably attracts four million visitors each year (well maybe not in 2020-21!)…

 Add to the local gastronomy cassoulet, Languedoc wines and it’s like heaven on earth!